I used to think that to “stand up for myself,” I had to do something. Say something. Make a declaration.

 - As long as it’s not avoidance–because avoidance solves nothing–consider completely disconnecting all communication.
 Sometimes, the most courageous thing you can do in a relationship is not to lay out your position, but instead to just stop…all of it.
 Stop trying to convince, change, or otherwise alter the situation.
-My friend Rachael once described this to me as, “just push away from the table, and walk.”
+Someone once described this to me as, “just push away from the table, and walk.”
 Unless a serious moral code is being violated that requires you saying “No, I will not allow this to continue,” then sometimes it’s the sanest choice to just…disengage.
 Let people be miserable if that’s what they’re hell-bent on being.
 Remove yourself from their space.
 Let someone who shit-talks about everyone go shit talk about everyone to her other friends.
 Let the person who makes jokes at your expense make them when you’re not around.

 The thing is, we aren’t in high-school, anymore.
 The Mean Girls of the world can stay there, emotionally, if they wish.
 You don’t have to join them there.